lokesh8772/Geo_obsidian_vault/Polity/state legislature.md

 6. qualification -> 30 yrs.(similar to RS)[[2025-06-29]]

 ### bills
-on dissolution a bill returned by the POI for reconsideration does not lapse.
+1. on dissolution a bill returned by the POI for reconsideration does not lapse.p
+2. **deadlock** - arises when LC does not pass the bill for **3 months**. or rejects it or suggest amendments not acceptable  to LA
+3. after 3 months bill returns to LA -> if passed again -> sent to LC -> max time - 1 month for inaction,
 ### quorum
 10 or 1/10 th of the total membership, whichever is **greater**.